Michal78900/RespawnTimer/README.md

 # RespawnTimer

-This plugin supports the Cyanox62/SerpentsHand plugin.
-You need to download the modified version of this plugin (see Releases) to make it work with the RespawnTimer.
+This plugin supports the Cyanox62/SerpentsHand plugin and Jesus-QC/UIURescueSquad.
+You need to download the modified version of these plugins (see Releases) to make them work with the RespawnTimer.

 # Config
 | Name | Type | Description | Default |